marcduiker/azure-functions-university/lessons/cosmosdb.md

     - partitionKey
     - connectionStringSetting

 All these fields are required when using bindings.
-For this example we will use an Http trigger to request an item from the Cosmos DB based on the Id of the item.
+For this example we will use an Http trigger to request an item from the Cosmos DB based on its Id.

 Use the following code to modify the previous `QueueTriggerCSharp` function.